bluealloy/revm/documentation/src/introduction.md

 ## Crates

-The project hase 4 main crates that are used to build the revm.
+The project has 4 main crates that are used to build the revm.
 The crates are:

 - `revm`: The main EVM library.
 - `revm-primitives`: Primitive data types.